jsaintro/publicnotes/3dprinting/OCTOPRINT.md

        ununzip octopi-stretch-lite-0.15.1.zip

-4. Flash img file to SD clatest image https://octopi.octoprint.org
+4. Flash img file to SD

+    https://octopi.octoprint.org
-1. Download the imaging software for windows https://sourceforge.net/projects/win32diskimager/
+6. Download the imaging software for windows https://sourceforge.net/projects/win32diskimager/
-1. Create the Octopi image
+7. Create the Octopi image
    Insert a suitable SD card and image using the softwarde
 # Configure Octopi Network
 1. Mount SD card on workstation and access the `boot` partition